Update: Feb 2025

 Bun Rieu

-BĂșn (rice vermicelli) complements shellfish wonderfully, and it is eaten with both á»c (freshwater snails), and riĂȘu (minced freshwater mini crabs).
+BĂșn (rice vermicelli) wonderfully complements shellfish, and it is eaten with both á»c (freshwater snails) and riĂȘu (minced freshwater mini crabs).
 Similar to bĂșn á»c, bĂșn riĂȘu is served with fried tofu and, sometimes, thinly sliced beef fillet.

 You can find it at: